Dan Jacob Wallace is a composer, songwriter, guitarist, and producer based in Milwaukee.

 George Lawler (of Mucca Pazza, Jamoflage, and Bobby Conn) plays drums on all four albums and all live shows to date that have included a full band.
 Guest musicians live and/or on recordings include Emanual Ban on violin, Grace Hong on oboe, Elisabeth Johnson on violin, Eve Monzingo on clarinet, Brett VanDonsel on bass.

-Send Dan a message with this contact form.
+Send Dan a message at firstname.lastname@example.org.